Power and Renewables

 Evan Powell

-Evan Powell has been with Enverus for 4 years, working on the Power and Renewables Research team as a Research Analyst.
-His areas of focus include tracking power generation, transmission, and LMP data within the CAISO region, as well as integrating the Energy Information Administration (EIA) datasets into the Enverus Power and Renewables products.
+Evan Powell joined Enverus in 2020 as a research analyst on the Power and Renewables team.
+His focus areas include tracking power generation, transmission and LMP data within the CAISO region and integrating the Energy Information Administration (EIA) and utility queues data into Enverus PRISM®.
 He graduated from the Colorado School of Mines with a Bachelor’s degree in Mechanical Engineering and a Master’s in Engineering and Technology Management.

 Subscribe to the Enverus Blog